6 Ethical + Sustainable White Sneakers So You Can Ditch The Nikes

 Allbirds – Tree and Wool Runners

 Cute, comfy and ethically made.
-They partner with to our friends at Soles4Souls®, lightly used Allbirds find new life all around the world, helping communities in need thrive in the process.
+They partner with our friends at Soles4Souls®, lightly used Allbirds find new life all around the world, helping communities in need thrive in the process.

 Their packaging is also made using 90% post-consumer recycled cardboard that serves as a shoebox, shopping bag, and mailer all in one.